-Consider the AIS dataset discussed by Weisberg (2005), which contains information on the lean body mass L and other physical and hematological measurements (X), from 102 male and 100 female elite Australian athletes who trained at the Australian Institute of Sport.
+Consider the AIS dataset discussed by Weisberg [24], which contains information on the lean body mass L and other physical and hematological measurements (X), from 102 male and 100 female elite Australian athletes who trained at the Australian Institute of Sport.
 We investigate how the relationship between the body fat and various predictors varies with gender.
 Suppose that subject matter knowledge and prior modeling experience suggest that a d-dimensional multi-index model of the form (1.1) applies to both female and male groups, naturally, we would like to know if the equivalent set of indices of the hematological measurements serve for both genders.
 Informal comparisons such as those based upon graphical methods can be carried out.
 However, such comparisons might become unwieldy when d is greater than 2, and the resulting conclusions could be overly subjective.
 Hence, a formal test seems necessary here.
 This is the motivation for our development of a test statistic for the null hypothesis in (1.3).

-We propose a link-free test for testing hypothesis of (1.3) via a sufficient dimension reduction approach (Li, 1991; Cook, 1998).
-For a regression problem, the scope of sufficient dimension reduction is to seek a minimal set of indices of \mathbf{X} , say $\boldsymbol{\beta}^T \mathbf{X} = (\boldsymbol{\beta}1^T \mathbf{X}, \dots, \boldsymbol{\beta}d^T \mathbf{X})$, for which the distribution of $Y | \boldsymbol{\beta}^T \mathbf{X}$ is the same as the original regression $Y | \mathbf{X}$, without assuming a parametric model.
-Numerous approaches are available in the literature including sliced inverse regression (SIR; Li, 1991), sliced average variance estimation (SAVE; Cook and Weisberg, 1991), minimum average variance estimation (MAVE; Xia, Tong, Li and Zhu, 2002), directional regression (DR; Li and Wang, 2007), likelihood acquired directions (LAD; Cook and Farzani, 2009), and dimension reduction via central solution space (Li and Dong, 2009).
+We propose a link-free test for testing hypothesis of (1.3) via a sufficient dimension reduction approach [15,3].
+For a regression problem, the scope of sufficient dimension reduction is to seek a minimal set of indices of X, say $\boldsymbol{\beta}^T \mathbf{X} = (\boldsymbol{\beta}1^T \mathbf{X}, \dots, \boldsymbol{\beta}d^T \mathbf{X})$, for which the distribution of $Y | \boldsymbol{\beta}^T \mathbf{X}$ is the same as the original regression $Y | \mathbf{X}$, without assuming a parametric model.
+Numerous approaches are available in the literature including sliced inverse regression (SIR; [15]), sliced average variance estimation (SAVE; [5]), minimum average variance estimation (MAVE; [28]), directional regression (DR; [18]), likelihood acquired directions (LAD; [4]), and dimension reduction via central solution space [16].

 The rest of this article is organized as follows.
 In Section 2, we give a brief review of sufficient dimension reduction methods.
-Specifically, we focus on those methods based upon a spectral decomposition (Wen and Cook, 2007).
+Specifically, we focus on those methods based upon a spectral decomposition [25].
 In Section 3, we present our link-free test statistic for null hypothesis (1.3).
 The asymptotic distribution of our test statistic is also discussed.
 We illustrate the performance of our method with Monte Carlo studies in Section 4.
 We then apply our method to the AIS dataset.
 Brief conclusions and a discussion on the future research directions are given in Section 5.
-For ease of exposition, we defer some technical details to the Appendix.
+For ease of exposition, we defer some technical details to Appendix.